-Either: Time Out - standing for a few minutes by the wall near the water fountain to calm down and think about their actions.
-Behaviour then discussed, before being allowed back to break.
-Or: 'Holding Hands' - walking around the playground with one of the lunchtime supervisors.
-Behaviour is discussed, before the child is allowed back to break.
+Either: Time Out - standing for a few minutes down and think about their actions, away from the group to calm.
+Behaviour then discussed, before being allowed back to play.

+Or: Walking around the playground with one of the lunchtime supervisors.
+Behaviour is discussed, before the child is allowed back to play.